+The Scottish Government has launched their new social security system, the first new Scottish public service since devolution.
 Social Security Scotland made its first payments in September 2018, delivering the Carer’s Allowance Supplement.
-This increases the Carer’s Allowance by 13% and is an investment of more than £30 million a year to support carers in Scotland.
+This increases the Carer’s Allowance by 13 per cent and is an investment of more than £30 million a year to support carers in Scotland.

 This was followed by the Best Start Grant – delivered 6 months earlier than planned – helping parents on low incomes with £600 on the birth of their first child and £300 on the birth of later children, to buy the pram or other big essentials they need.